Two-Factor Authentication (2FA)

 Push-based 2FA improves on SMS and TOTP 2FA by adding additional layers of security, while improving ease of use for end users.
 Push-based 2FA confirms a user's identity with multiple factors of authentication that other methods cannot.
 Duo Security is the leading provider of push-based 2FA.

 Created by the FIDO (Fast IDentity Online) Alliance and W3C, the Web Authentication API is a specification that enables strong, public key cryptography registration and authentication.
-WebAuthn (Web Authentication API) allows third parties like Duo to tap into built-in biometric authenticators on laptops and smartphones, letting users authenticate quickly and with the tools they already have at their fingertips.
+WebAuthn (Web Authentication API) allows third parties like Duo to tap into built-in capabilities on laptops, smartphones, and browsers, letting users authenticate quickly and with the tools they already have at their fingertips.

 Endpoint security concerns are becoming a bigger focus for many industries — no matter which applications users are accessing, protecting credentials is important to the security of the larger business.
 Learn how various verticals are using 2FA to stay ahead of security threats: